csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 User controlled loop

-: The number of iteration depends on the user.
+: The number of iterations depends on the user.

 Count controlled loop

-: The number of iteration depends on a counter.
+: The number of iterations depends on a counter.

 Note that a user-controlled loop can be sentinel-controlled (that is the example we just saw), but also count-controlled ("Give me a value, and I will iterate a task that many times").